 Suggestions for reducing the risks of your child drowning in and around the home include:

 - Always actively supervise your child in the bath.

 - Never leave an older child to supervise the younger child in the bath.

 - Take your child with you if your telephone or doorbell rings while supervising your child in the bath.

-- Empty the bath immediately after use.
+- Empty baths and sinks immediately after use.

 - Always keep the doors to the bathroom and laundry securely closed.